 The Franklin Clinic provides comprehensive care for those with routine illnesses and minor injuries.
-With our on-site lab and x-ray equipment, we can provide a quick and thorough diagnosis and treatment.
-The Franklin Clinic provides lab work for most insurance plans except Medicare.
+With our on-site lab and x-ray equipment, we can provide a quick and thorough examination and treatment.
+The Franklin Clinic provides lab work for most insurance plans.

 When a family member faces illness or an injury, the Franklin Clinic is open Monday through Saturday to offer assistance.
 In a situation that requires urgent medical care, you do not need an appointment.
 Walk-ins are welcome at the Franklin Clinic.

-For non-surgical treatment of bone fractures and sprains, or when a family member is sick with a high fever or other common signs of illness, rely on the family medical professionals at the Franklin Clinic to provide prompt diagnosis and treatment.
+For non-surgical treatment of bone fractures, sprains, and strains or when you or a loved one just feel under the weather, you can rely on the family medical professionals at the Franklin Clinic to provide you with exceptional care.

 Physical exams are an important part of preventative medicine.
 Physicals are often required for participation by your children’s sports teams and for summer camps.
 Schools sometimes require physicals for attendance.
 And, if you drive a commercial vehicle, the US Department of Transportation (DOT) requires examination by a doctor every 24 months to maintain your commercial driver’s license.
 The Franklin Clinic provides physical exams for all of these purposes.